d1aznr/twrp_device_oplus_sm8250_ac/README.md

-Device configuration for realme GT Master Exp.
-Edition
+Device configuration for realme GT Explorer Master Edition
 =========================================

-The realme GT Master Exp.
-Edition (codenamed _"rivena"_) is a high-end smartphone from realme.
+The realme GT Explorer Master Edition (codenamed _"rivena"_) is a high-end smartphone from realme.

 It was announced and released in July 2021.